 After Hare & Tortoise,

 Shoulder to Shoulder was the second and only other game of mine to be published by Intellect Games.
-I've always been fascinatedby games for three players, and this is my favourite attempt at devising a strategic board-game for that number (though it can also be played by two if you can't find a third).
+I've always been fascinated by games for three players, and this is my favourite attempt at devising a strategic board-game for that number (though it can also be played by two if you can't find a third).
 The aim is to be the first to get all the pieces of your own colour together in a single connected group.
 It was published in 1975 by Intellect Games, who named it after a now long-forgotten television series about suffragettes.
 I subsequently renamed it "Solidarnosc", then "Mob Rule", but have now become reconciled to its original title.
-I doubt anyone still plays it, but I still get asked about it, so here's the definitive description.
+It's no longer in print, but I still get asked about it, so here's the definitive description.

 The board and set-up

 The board (right) consists of 114 hexagonal cells, 38 each of red, green and blue.
 The three central cells, one of each colour, are each marked with a spot and are referred to as home cells.